datanav/docs/hub/sesam-dataflow.rst

 Test data is generated to be able to test that the data behaves as expected.

-It is a best practice to build a foundation of test data in the inbound pipe and then build on this as the need for testing arises.
-This is a smoother option than to try to generate perfect test data at the very beginning.
+It is best practice to build a foundation of test data in the inbound pipe and then build on this as the need for testing arises.
+This is a smoother option than trying to generate perfect test data at the very beginning.
 This set of data can consist of ten or so objects, anonymized if required.
 Make sure it contains the fields required for testing, i.e. if you are testing merging, you need the fields you are merging on (e.g., merging person from HR and ERP system, you need social security number in both datasets).

 To read more about test data and how it is set up in Sesam, please click :ref:`here <best-practice-inbound-pipes>`